BioGenies/CancerGram/README.md

 Identify anticancer peptides
 -------------------------

 CancerGram identifies anticancer peptides using n-gram encoding and random forests.
-It can be also accessed as a web-based service **insert link here**.
+It can be also accessed as a web-based service http://biongram.biotech.uni.wroc.pl/CancerGram/.

 Local instance of CancerGram
 ------------------------